What is the difference between Wrought Iron and Ornamental Iron?

 Wrought Iron vs Ornamental Iron: Difference 2: Price

 Ornamental iron fences are significantly less expensive than wrought iron fences.
-Many times we see wrought iron on custom iron gates, handrails, or decorative accent stairwell pieces, but the majority of iron fencing we see in the Sacramento, El Dorado, Placer and Yuba areas is actually ornamental iron fence.
+Many times we see wrought iron on custom iron gates, handrails, or decorative accent stairwell pieces, but the majority of iron fencing we see in the Sacramento, El Dorado, Placer and Yuba City areas is actually ornamental iron fence.

 At Superior Fence Construction and Repair Inc, we only install ornamental iron, but if you are looking for true wrought iron we can point you in the right direction to some iron fabrication shops that will be able to help you out!